173duprot/late/README.txt

 	the live appends similar to `tail -f` and allow you to `type stuff [enter]' and append to the file.

-	This program is designed to be a client for my chat application `ch` but it can also work with any other file-based message program - such as suckless ii.
+	This program is designed to be a client for my chat program `ch` but it can also work with any other file-based message program - such as suckless ii.

 SYNOPSIS